 The important thing here is that you continue to keep your customers in the loop.
 Onboarding your customers doesn’t stop once after that initial “new customer phase.”
 Change is inevitable.
 Ensure that both new and existing customers remain comfortable with your product and can use it successfully, even when major updates and changes occur.

 While the customer onboarding process involves various components, the common thread that should run throughout the onboarding experience is a dedication to treating each customer like the unique individual they are.

 While it may be tempting to view every new customer as coming in with a blank slate for you to fill with information, the reality is that they each have different backgrounds, expectations and problems that need to be addressed.

-That’s why it’s so important to take a human approach to customer onboarding and personalize the customer experience, especially when your CX is digital and physically lacks that 1:1 human interaction.
+That’s why it’s so important to take a human approach to customer onboarding and personalise the customer experience, especially when your CX is digital and physically lacks that 1:1 human interaction.
 Only when you see your customers and their problems as unique can you effectively create communications and resources that incorporate personal details and solutions.

 The days of a generic welcome email are long over.
-Your customer onboarding program needs to bring just as much value as your offering does, and the best way to ensure that is by crafting a meaningful, personalized experience that focuses on the individual.
+Your customer onboarding program needs to bring just as much value as your offering does, and the best way to ensure that is by crafting a meaningful, personalised experience that focuses on the individual.

 - 10x more customer engagement